BadIdeaException/content/files/en-us/web/javascript/reference/global_objects/date/setdate/index.md

 If you specify a number outside the expected range, the date information in the {{jsxref("Date")}} object is updated accordingly.
 For example, if the `Date` object holds June 1st, a `dateValue` of 40 changes the date to July 10th, while a `dateValue` of 0 changes the date to the last day of the previous month, May 31st.

 If the update moves the target date over a net timezone shift (e.g. over the beginning or end of Daylight Savings Time), `setDate` preserves local time: the hours value will be the same before and after the update.
 By extension, this means that the net difference between the new and the old timestamp may vary.
-If you need to shift a date by a fixed amount of time, use {{jsxref("Date#setUTCDate")}} instead.
+If you need to shift a date by a fixed amount of time, use {{{jsxref("Date.prototype.setUTCDate()")}} instead.

 ## Examples